observablehq/framework/docs/files.md

 `FileAttachment` references are automatically rewritten during build; for example, a reference to `quakes.csv` might be replaced with `_file/quakes.e5f2eb94.csv`.
 (As with imports, file names are given a content hash, here `e5f2eb94`, to improve performance.)
 Only the files you reference statically are copied to the output root (`dist`), so nothing extra or unused is included in the built site.

-[Imported modules](./imports) can use `FileAttachment`, too.
+[Imported local modules](./imports#local-imports) can use `FileAttachment`, too.
 In this case, the path to the file is _relative to the importing module_ in the same fashion as `import`; this is accomplished by resolving relative paths at runtime with [`import.meta.url`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/import.meta).

 Some additional assets are automatically promoted to file attachments and copied to `_file`.
 For example, if you have a `<link rel="stylesheet" href="style.css">` declared statically in a Markdown page, the `style.css` file will be copied to `_file`, too (and the file name given a content hash).
 The HTML elements eligible for file attachments are `audio`, `img`, `link`, `picture`, and `video`.